delta-12/LaserTag/README.md

 #### Build

 Firmware for a device can be built by navigating to the directory within the repository that contains the firmware targetting the particular device and running the build command.

 `idf.py build`

 #### Flash and Monitor

 Firmware can be flashed a device with ESP-IDF using the flash command.

 `idf.py -p PORT flash`

 Replace `PORT` with the port of the device you are flashing, e.g. `idf.py -p /dev/ttyUSB0 flash`.

 After flashing a device, its output can be monitored using the monitor command.

 `idf.py -p PORT monitor`

 Again, replace `PORT` with the port of the device you are monitoring, e.g. `idf.py -p /dev/ttyUSB0 monitor`.

 These two commands can also be combined as follows:

 `idf.py -p PORT flash monitor`

 e.g. `idf.py -p /dev/ttyUSB0 flash monitor`

 #### Configuration menu

 ESP-IDF provides a graphical menu for configuring project settings such as config defines and build settings.
 The configuration menu can be accessed by running the following command.

 `idf.py menuconfig`

 ### Docker

 If you do not wish to install ESP-IDF, the ESP-IDF Docker Image can be used instead.
 This may also be suitable for environments in which it is diffcult to install or use ESP-IDF.
 Obviously, Docker is required for this approach.
 For instructions to setup Docker, see [https://www.docker.com/get-started/](https://www.docker.com/get-started/).

+1. The firmware can be configured by running

+   `docker run --rm -v $PWD:/project -w /project -u $UID -e HOME=/tmp -it espressif/idf idf.py menuconfig`

-1. Navigate to the project directory and build the firmware with the docker command
+2. Navigate to the project directory and build the firmware with the docker command

    `docker run --rm -v $PWD:/project -w /project -u $UID -e HOME=/tmp espressif/idf idf.py build`

-2. To flash the firmware, run
+3. To flash the firmware, run

    `docker run --rm -v $PWD:/project -w /project -u $UID -e HOME=/tmp --device=/dev/ttyUSB0 espressif/idf idf.py -p /dev/ttyUSB0 flash`